KratorD/Segmentation/README.md

 # Segmentation
+Zikula CRM Segmentation users
-Generate private users groups in Zikula with own data how reg. date, last login or Profile properties
+This extension generate private users groups in Zikula with own data how reg. date, last login or Profile properties.